Motivating Innovation with a Misspecified Roadmap: Introduction

 \section{Introduction}

-A central theme in the management of innovation is that organizations must commit to a ``business model'' in order to coordinate effort, while simultaneously recognizing that the model is an imperfect description of an environment that is not yet well understood. \citet[][Chapter 8.2]{mgt11} develop this idea using the notion of a ``roadmap'' for innovative projects conducted under high uncertainty: a roadmap is intended to discipline employees' decisions and communication even when it is incomplete, and therefore it should be accompanied with a ``robust mindset'' that acknowledges potential \textit{misspecification}.\footnote{\citet[][pp. 172--173]{mgt11} note: ``A map, even a bad one, can help the organization to cope with the threatening and uncontrollable nature of the unknown.
+A central theme in the management of innovation is that organizations must commit to a ``business model'' in order to coordinate effort, while simultaneously recognizing that the model is an imperfect description of an environment that is not yet well understood. \citet[][Chapter 8.2]{mgt11} develop this idea using the notion of a ``roadmap'' for innovative projects conducted under high uncertainty: a roadmap is intended to discipline employees' decisions and communication even when it is incomplete, so it should be accompanied with a ``robust mindset'' that acknowledges potential errors or \textit{misspecification}.\footnote{\citet[][pp. 172--173]{mgt11} note: ``A map, even a bad one, can help the organization to cope with the threatening and uncontrollable nature of the unknown.
 It helps to make team members action-oriented and discover other sources of information that may be more appropriate than the bad map.
-The role of a map in the ability to cope with unk unks, which we call `robust mind-set' [...]''} We introduce such a robust mindset in \citeauthor{gh83}'s (\citeyear{gh83}) principal-agent framework and find that it fundamentally changes the economics of innovation.
-Specifically, unlike standard economic theory, which predicts that an early breakthrough lowers the cost of future innovation \citep[][]{manso2011}, our framework predicts the opposite effect.
-To fix ideas, consider a materials-science lab where a Chief Scientific Officer (the principal) hires a Senior Research Scientist (the agent) to discover a new compound.
-On one hand, the principal has access to the lab's historical data, protocols, and simulation tools that jointly produce a disciplined set of predictive scenarios for experimental outcomes, which we refer to as ``structured knowledge'': a set of plausible outcome distributions $Q$ and a prior belief $\mu$ that assigns likelihoods to these distributions.
-Under moral hazard, the principal guides the agent through the project by communicating her structured knowledge $(\mu,Q)$ as a \textit{roadmap}.
-The agent, on the other hand, is a \textit{sophisticated} expert who treats $\mu$ as a credible summary statistic of the lab's accumulated historical evidence, but is concerned that $Q$ is \textit{misspecified}.
-This reflects the attitude of scientists in large labs who believe protocols are well-calibrated, but still recognize that models are approximations of real experiments and thus may fail to identify new compounds.
-The central question then becomes how incentive provision interacts with \textit{learning} when the evidence generated by the project endogenously affects the agent's trust in models.
+The role of a map in the ability to cope with unk unks, which we call `robust mind-set' [...]''} We formalize this mindset in a principal-agent framework under moral hazard and find that it fundamentally changes the economics of innovation.
+Specifically, unlike standard economic theory, which predicts that an early breakthrough lowers the agency cost of future innovation \citep[e.g.,][]{manso2011}, our framework predicts the opposite effect.
+To fix ideas, consider a materials-science lab where a Chief Scientific Officer (the principal) hires a Research Scientist (the agent) to discover a new compound.
+The principal has access to the lab's historical data, protocols, and simulation tools that jointly produce a disciplined set of predictive scenarios for experimental outcomes, which we refer to as ``structured knowledge'': a set of plausible outcome distributions $Q$ and a prior belief $\mu$ that assigns likelihoods to these distributions.
+Since monitoring the scientist's actions may not be feasible, the principal offers guidance by communicating her structured knowledge $(\mu,Q)$ as a \textit{roadmap}.
+The scientist, however, is a statistically sophisticated expert; while he treats $\mu$ as a credible summary statistic of the lab's track record, he is concerned that $Q$ is \textit{misspecified}.
+This may reflect the sentiment of scientists in large labs who believe protocols are well-calibrated, but still recognize that models are approximations of real experiments and thus may fail to identify new compounds.
+The central question then becomes how incentive provision interacts with \textit{learning} when the evidence generated by the project endogenously affects the scientist's trust in models.